 - Universal Credit, if you apply on or after the 1st April 2018 and your household income is less than £7,400 a year.

-As a school all of our Pupil Premium spending decisions are informed by research evidence so that we can ensure that additional support for pupils enables them to reach their full potential.
+At Barons Court we value the abilities and achievements of all of our pupils and are committed to providing each pupil with the best possible environment for learning.
+We recognise that each child is unique and will have different needs, which may vary throughout their time at our school.
+As a school all of our Pupil Premium spending decisions are informed by research evidence so that we can ensure that additional support for pupils enables them to reach their full potential as happy, confident, life-long learners.
 As a school we are held accountable for how we have used the additional funding to support our pupils.
-Please click below for our Pupil Premium report for the academic year 2020-2021.
+Please click below for our Pupil Premium Impact Report for the academic year 2021-2022.

 - Improving outcomes for our more able Pupil Premium pupils - Through the implementation of our provision for grammar school working partnerships, weekly 11+ familiarisation sessions and the university Scholar programme.

-- Ensuring the emotional well-being of our children so that they are able to maximise their receptiveness to learn - Through extended services and our play therapy and outdoor learning nurture programmes.
+- Ensuring the emotional well-being of our children so that they are able to maximise their receptiveness to learn - Through extended services and our play therapy and outdoor learning nurture programmes we will continue to provide a holistic programme of support for all of our children and families.

 - Broadening the educational experiences of children - We will provide opportunities both within the school and as extra-curricular activities to develop children's confidence, independence, resilience and working collaboratively.

-- Embedding a highly effective programme of parental engagement to ensure outcomes for disadvantaged pupils and their families are enhanced - Through our well established CLIC programmes staff will be providing strong information about children’s progress across the curriculum through both virtual and face-to-face workshop sessions.
+- Embedding a highly effective programme of parental engagement to ensure outcomes for disadvantaged pupils and their families are enhanced - Through our well established CLIC programmes staff will be providing strong information about children’s progress across the curriculum through face-to-face workshop sessions.